-The Tax Cut and Jobs Act has brought many changes to taxpayers in 2019.
+The Tax Cut and Jobs Act brought many changes to taxpayers in past years.
 From the changes to tax rates, standard deduction, child tax credits, and deductions for medical, charity, and state and local taxes, US taxpayers are having a hard time keeping up, and for good reason.
 Due to these changes, American expat entrepreneurs are becoming familiar with a new term: GILTI.
-Don’t let the GILTI feeling get you down – find out four simple ways expats can tackle GILTI and the benefits and disadvantages of each scenario below!
+Don’t let the GILTI feeling get you down – find out a few simple ways expats can tackle GILTI and the benefits and disadvantages of each scenario below!

 What Is GILTI?

 With the passage of TCJA, US shareholders who own at least 10% of a CFC are now taxed each year on the CFC’s GILTI (Global Intangible Low-Taxed Income) – GILTI is essentially the CFC’s income excluding Subpart F income (which continues to be currently taxed), regardless of whether the CFC US shareholder has actually received the CFC income as a dividend.
 Furthermore, there has been a greater negative impact on individual US shareholders of a CFC, arising from the TCJA’s disparate treatment of individual vs. corporate shareholders with respect to applicable deductions, credits, and tax rates.
 For instance, corporate shareholders have a GILTI tax rate of 10.5%, compared to US individual rates of up to 37%.

 At Greenback, we are seeing GILTI apply to many expats who have formed or are considering forming a corporation in a foreign country.
 Though many are already accustomed to filing a Form 5471 (Information Return of U.S. Persons With Respect to Certain Foreign Corporations) each year with their personal US tax return.
 However, they are now wondering how GILTI applies to them, how they will be taxed on their foreign corporation, and what options they have for mitigating the GILTI.